rooseveltframework/roosevelt/README.md

 - Concise [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
 - [Teddy](https://github.com/kethinov/teddy) HTML templates are much easier to read and maintain than popular alternatives.
 - [LESS](http://lesscss.org) and [Closure Compiler](https://developers.google.com/closure/compiler) preconfigured out of the box to intelligently minify your external facing CSS and JS files.

+Why is it called Roosevelt?
+---

+Because Teddy Roosevelt's facial hair looks like a curly brace!

+Also because the default templating system is [Teddy](https://github.com/kethinov/teddy) and perhaps most importantly because Roosevelt was [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html), so what better person to name a web framework after?

 Create and run a Roosevelt app
 ===